Skip to main content

 The intent lifecycle

-Matching is by exact recipient, asset, and amount, so a transfer to a different address simply never qualifies (the intent stays pending) rather than being mistaken for payment.
-When a qualifying transfer finalises, the gateway records a settlement entry and signs it.
+You describe the payment you expect; the gateway resolves what actually happened on-chain to one of a small, closed set of outcomes: Matching is by exact recipient, asset, and amount, so a transfer to a different address simply never qualifies (the intent stays pending) rather than being mistaken for payment.
+When a qualifying transfer finalises, the gateway records a settlement entry in the append-only, hash-chained ledger, signed with the operator’s own Falcon-1024 key.
 There is no ambiguous “probably paid”: the outcome is explicit, and the proof of how it was reached travels with the receipt.

 The settlement receipt